There are three types: legal claims, benefits claims, and insurance claims.

 Worker’s Compensation Claim

-Most mesothelioma patients have a known history of occupational exposure to asbestos, with the vast majority of those exposures occurring in industrial settings, including mines, factories, construction sites, garages, and workshops.
-However, asbestos exposure can also occur in other workplace settings like office buildings, schools, and even home offices because of the widespread use of asbestos products.
+Most mesothelioma patients have a known history of occupational exposure to asbestos, with the exposures occurring in industrial and other work settings, due to widespread use of asbestos products.
+Examples include:

 The modern system of worker’s compensation started in the 1920s, right about the time when the first asbestos lawsuits were being filed against employers who used the deadly substance in their business.
 Today, every state has laws regulating worker’s compensation, although the rules for employers and employees differ from state to state, as does the processing for filing a claim.

 While all states have some form of mandatory worker’s compensation law, the requirements vary based on company size.
 For example, a lot of states require companies of any size – including sole proprietorships with only one employee – to carry worker’s compensation insurance.
 Other states exempt businesses with few employees (e.g., five or fewer) from such requirements.
 Talking with a mesothelioma attorney who can explain the rules for your state is a good first step to getting money to help pay for your mesothelioma treatments.

-For decades, the various branches of the U.S. Armed Forces used asbestos in many applications, from insulation on naval ships to brakes on land and air vehicles, and even in the construction of housing and other facilities on military bases.
+For decades, the various branches of the U.S. Armed Forces used asbestos in many applications.
 As a result, former veterans are the largest individual group to develop asbestos-related cancer today, with about 30% of mesothelioma patients occurring in former servicemembers.
 Although there are many, some examples of exposure include: